dask/dask-blog/README.md

 ## Installing Jekyll

-As noted aboove, Jekyll can be installed as a [gem](https://jekyllrb.com/docs/):
+As noted above, Jekyll can be installed as a [gem](https://jekyllrb.com/docs/):

 > gem install jekyll bundle